Visa Information

 What to Present

-• Yellow fever certificate (if arriving from endemic country)
+• Yellow fever vaccination certificate (if arriving from an endemic country)

 Tips

-• Have printed e-Visa in hand before joining queue
+• Have your printed e-Visa ready before joining the immigration queue

-• Yellow fever vaccination certificate needed if arriving from endemic area
+• Yellow fever vaccination certificate is checked if you are arriving from or transiting through an endemic country

-• Have return flight details ready to show if asked
+• Have your return flight details ready to show if asked by immigration officers

 Common Mistakes to Avoid

-• Applying too late (allow 2 weeks, processing takes up to 10 days)
+• Applying too late and missing the processing window (allow at least 2 to 3 weeks; processing takes 5 to 10 business days)

 Frequently Asked Questions

-How much is Tanzania visa for US citizens?
+How much is the Tanzania visa for US citizens in 2026?

-Why do Americans pay more for Tanzania visa?
+Why do Americans pay more for a Tanzania visa?

-Due to bilateral agreements between Tanzania and the USA, Americans must apply for Multiple Entry Visa ($100) rather than the Ordinary Visa ($50) that other nationalities can use.
+Due to a bilateral agreement between Tanzania and the USA, American citizens are required to apply for the Multiple Entry Visa ($100) rather than the Ordinary Visa ($50) that most other nationalities can use.
+The upside is that the Multiple Entry Visa is valid for 12 months and allows unlimited entries, with each visit permitting up to 90 days.

-Can US citizens get Tanzania visa on arrival?
+Can US citizens get a Tanzania visa on arrival in 2026?

-Yes, but e-Visa is recommended to avoid long queues.
+Yes, US citizens can get a visa on arrival at major airports including Kilimanjaro (JRO), Dar es Salaam (DAR), and Zanzibar (ZNZ).
+However, the e-Visa is strongly recommended to avoid long queues that can take 30 to 90 minutes.
 The cost is still $100 for the mandatory Multiple Entry Visa.

 How long can US citizens stay in Tanzania?

-How long does Tanzania e-Visa take for Americans?
+How long does the Tanzania e-Visa take for Americans?

-Do US citizens need yellow fever vaccine for Tanzania?
+Do US citizens need a yellow fever vaccine for Tanzania?

-Is Tanzania visa single or multiple entry for Americans?
+Is the Tanzania visa single or multiple entry for Americans?

 Always Multiple Entry.
-US citizens cannot get single entry visas for Tanzania.
+US citizens cannot get single-entry visas for Tanzania.
+The mandatory Multiple Entry Visa costs $100 and is valid for 12 months with unlimited entries.

 ← Back to Tanzania Travel Guide